George W. Casey Jr.: Early life and education

 Casey, a military brat, grew up on army posts in the United States, Japan, and Germany and graduated from Boston College High School in Boston, Massachusetts.
 After high school, he applied to West Point, like his father, but was unsuccessful.
-He went on to earn a Bachelor of Science degree in international relations from Georgetown University in 1970 and later a Master of Arts degree in international relations from the University of Denver in 1980.
+He earned a Bachelor of Science degree in international relations from Georgetown University in 1970 and later a Master of Arts degree in international relations from the University of Denver in 1980.
 Additionally, Casey worked for Vince Lombardi during one summer when the latter was coach of the Washington Redskins.

 Career

 Casey was commissioned through the Army Reserve Officers' Training Corps in 1970 following graduation from Georgetown University.
+In 1990–1991, he attended MIT Seminar XXI.

 Casey served in the Mechanized Infantry during the command portion of his career.
 He was the commander of the 3rd Brigade of the 1st Cavalry Division, and the Assistant Division Commander – Maneuver (later Assistant Division Commander – Support) of the 1st Armored Division in Germany.
 He deployed as part of Operation Joint Endeavor to Bosnia-Herzegovina from July 1996 to August 1997.
 He and the Rear Command Post staff were based in Slavonski Brod, Croatia.
 Casey took command of the 1st Armored Division in July 1999.

 After relinquishing command of the division in July 2001, Casey served in a senior staff position in the Pentagon as the Director of Strategic Plans and Policy (J-5), the Joint Staff from October 2001 to January 2003.
 His next position was Director of the Joint Staff in Washington, D.C. from January 2003 to October 2003.
 Following these assignments, Casey was nominated and confirmed as the 30th Vice Chief of Staff of the Army, serving in that post until June 2004.